 Guide12 Hours Dunedin

 Dunedin, which is Celtic for Edinburgh, is the fifth largest city in the world in terms of geographical size.
-Home to the University of Otago, the only breeding colony of Northern Royal Albatross, the steepest street in the world, the only authentic Chinese garden in the Southern Hemisphere, the first public art gallery in the country and so much more, ‘Dunners’ is a city full of surprising attractions, friendly people and food and drink that showcases the very best of what the bountiful region has to offer, you'll find yourself wishing you had more time.
+Home to the University of Otago, the only breeding colony of Northern Royal Albatross, the steepest street in the world, the only authentic Chinese garden in the Southern Hemisphere, the first public art gallery in the country, and more, ‘Dunners’ is a spectacular city.
+With friendly people and food and drink that showcases the very best of what the bountiful region has to offer, you'll find yourself wishing you had more time.

 Your guide to the best things to do in Dunedin

-While this 12 hour guide can’t possibly cover all the things to do in Ōtepoti Dunedin, it will give you a great overview of the history and culture found here, with plenty of stops for food and drink along the way, of course!
+While this 12 hour guide can’t possibly cover all the things to do in Ōtepoti Dunedin, it will give you a great overview of the history and culture found here, with plenty of stops for food and drink along the way!

-Fuel up for the day at Buster Greens Real Food Room on George Street.
-It’s the kind of place that vegans and big brekkie enthusiasts alike can get behind.
-The menu is bursting with colour and flavour and the fried chicken benedict, which comes with housemade kimchi, chojang sauce, pickles, poachies and holla, atop a homemade sourdough crumpet, is not to be missed.
-The cabinet features a range of delectable raw baking and Buster Green’s cold pressed juices are some of the best around.
+Fuel up for the day at Morning Magpie on Lower Stuart Street to the east of the Octagon.
+It’s the kind of place that serves ridiculously good coffee, food and organic juices.
+The menu is bursting with colour and flavour and kimchi scrambled eggs with lemon rocket and pickled portabellos, is not to be missed.
+The cabinet features a range of delectable baking like Magpie’s famous cinnamon pinwheel.

 61 Royal Terrace, Dunedin Central

 Now it is the time to head to Royal Terrace for a visit to The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
-Enter the old villa and be immersed in a world of fossils, relics, tribal art, masks, animal skeletons and other artifacts.
-The museum is local artist Bruce Mahalski’s ‘greatest work’, and the man himself is often available to share the curious, humorous and ever intriguing stories that sit behind each piece in the collection.
-DMNM makes childhood tales of larger than life fossil hunters, paleontologists, adventurers, explorers and even ghost chasers come alive - it’s a place to play and explore science at your own pace, in a way that’s fun and totally unique.
+Enter the old villa and be immersed in a world of fossils, relics, tribal art, masks, animal skeletons, and other artefacts.
+The museum is local artist Bruce Mahalski’s ‘greatest work’, and the man himself is often available to share the curious, humorous and ever-intriguing stories that sit behind each piece in the collection.
+DMNM makes childhood tales of larger than life fossil hunters, palaeontologists, adventurers, explorers, and ghost chasers come alive.
+It’s a place to play and explore science at your own pace, in a way that’s fun and totally unique.

 3.30pm: Shopping for NZ fashion down George Street